thedhanawada/me/index.md

 ```
 _Senior Technology Analyst_<br>
 - <i class="fas fa-award"></i> Recipient of Individual Achievement Award
-- Responsible for implementing and facilitating an internal corporate accelerator program that worked with over 150 startups to validate the technology's feasibility and integration.
-Led the collaboration with 12 startups in developing use cases for the prototype and managed the project to deliver the prototype to the organization successfully.
+- **Accelerator Program**: Implemented and facilitated an internal corporate accelerator program, working with over 150 startups to validate technology feasibility and integration.
+Led collaboration with 12 startups in developing use cases for prototypes and successfully delivered them to the organization.
-- Managed the integration of technology within the organization, working with a diverse range of partners to ensure successful implementation of the technology
+- **Technology Integration**: Managed the integration of technology within the organization, partnering with a diverse range of stakeholders to ensure successful implementation.
-- Development of a framework to enable internal innovation and technology advancement with 200+ associates from 10 business verticals worth USD 650k in collaboration with 200+ associates from 10 verticals within the organization
+- **Innovation Framework**: Developed a framework to enable internal innovation and technology advancement, collaborating with 200+ associates from 10 business verticals and a project worth USD 650k.

 ### **[Tata Consultancy Services](https://www.tcs.com/){:target="_blank"}** `2015.6 - 2016.10`
 ```